Marker Logo

 Topics.
 This historical marker is listed in this topic list: Patriots & Patriotism.
 A significant historical year for this entry is 2003.

 Location.
 37° 50.284′ N, 94° 21.395′ W. Marker is in Nevada, Missouri, in Vernon County.
-Marker is at the intersection of Cherry Street and Cedar Street, on the right when traveling east on Cherry Street.
+It is at the intersection of Cherry Street and Cedar Street, on the right when traveling east on Cherry Street.
 Touch for map.
 Marker is at or near this postal address: 102 East Cherry Street, Nevada MO 64772, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Vernon County Courthouse (within shouting distance of this marker); Nevada - Vernon County Centennial (about 300 feet away, measured in a direct line); Vernon County War Memorial (about 300 feet away); William Joel Stone (about 300 feet away); The Burning of Nevada (about 400 feet away); Vernon County's Southern Heritage (about 800 feet away); Veterans Memorial (about 800 feet away); Bushwhacker Museum (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Vernon County Courthouse (within shouting distance of this marker); Nevada - Vernon County Centennial (about 300 feet away, measured in a direct line); Vernon County War Memorial (about 300 feet away); William Joel Stone (about 300 feet away); The Burning of Nevada (about 400 feet away); Vernon County's Southern Heritage (about 800 feet away); Veterans Memorial (about 800 feet away); Bushwhacker Museum (approx. 0.2 miles away).
 Touch for a list and map of all markers in Nevada.

 Also see . . .